Some of our Main Cases at a Glance

 Existing scenario: Although SONY was using one of the most well-known software solutions available on the market, the lack of innovation was huge.
 The current online store was not responsive, thus it was not mobile-friendly.
 The upgrade process for the existing platform was slow and expensive.

 Objective: SONY needed a resilient, future-proof solution that could first be implemented locally and then scaled very quickly that allows for easy integration with existing systems.
-The company needed to offer their customers a simple, secure and efficient way to purchase Sony products on their site from any device.
+The company needed to offer its customers a simple, secure, and efficient way to purchase Sony products on their site from any device.

 Achievements: On VTEX, SONY debuted its first country in four months, with the rest of their websites launching every couple of weeks.
 Six months after they went live on VTEX, Sony saw an increase in conversion rate., VTEX’s multi-tenant SaaS architecture automatically pushes hundreds of new platform updates to SONY every month, at no additional cost.